basemdabbour/AS-GAME/README.md

 # 10. AOP jointpoints

+AOP is very useful to avoid cross-cutting features that affect multiple components of the system.
+Some examples are logging, timing, security authorization, etc.
+In the case of Tic Tac Toe we can use AOP to add logging to the code, so instead of adding log.print to each function in the program we can define one logging Aspect and define a joint-point of all the main functions that we need to add log to.

 The below figure shows Separate deferent concerns of implementing the Observer pattern in the context of TicTacToe a board game of Two or more players each modify the board game and need to be notified whenever some of the other players has changed the board, this is one of the powerful illustration of the AOP technique.